International Mathematical Olympiad: Penalties and bans

-North Korea was disqualified twice for cheating, once at the 32nd IMO in 1991 and again at the 51st IMO in 2010.
+North Korea is the only country to ever be disqualified for cheating, once at the 32nd IMO in 1991 and again at the 51st IMO in 2010.
 However, the incident in 2010 was controversial.
 There have been other cases of cheating where contestants received penalties, although these cases were not officially disclosed.
 (For instance, at the 34th IMO in 1993, a contestant was disqualified for bringing a pocket book of formulas, and two contestants were awarded zero points on second day's paper for bringing calculators.)

 Russia has been banned from participating in the Olympiad since 2022 as a response to its invasion of Ukraine.
 Nonetheless, a limited number of students (specifically, 6) are allowed to take part in the competition and receive awards, but only remotely and with their results being excluded from the unofficial team ranking.
 Slightly more than a half of the IMO 2021 Jury members (59 out of 107) voted in support of the sanction proposed by the IMO Board in an online voting in March 2022.

-In May 2025, a letter signed by over 700 mathematicians, amongst whom are Fields medalists and a former Israeli IMO contestant, has called on the IMO Board to suspend the membership of Israel in the 2025 IMO for its war crimes in Gaza in the same way as the Board did to Russia.
+In May 2025, a letter signed by over 700 mathematicians, amongst whom are Fields Medal recipients and a former Israeli IMO contestant, has called on the IMO Board to suspend the membership of Israel in the 2025 IMO for its war crimes in Gaza in the same way as the Board did to Russia.
 The letter cites as one of the reasons that the Palestinian IMO team members were blocked by the Israeli authorities from leaving the country for the 2024 IMO.
 The president of the IMO Board has refused to act, claiming that the Jury may decide during the 2025 IMO.
 The letter, however, accuses him of preventing the Jury from discussing the issue during the 2024 IMO by invoking a newly-added obscure regulation.